rks101/MapperDroid/README.md

 You should read the [README](https://github.com/rks101/MapperDroid/blob/master/data/README_data.txt) first before getting started with the data set.

+Source code for url_builder and apk_downloader is released.

 <!--
 Please cite our [paper](https://doi.org/10.1016/j.cose.2021.102493) published in Computers and Security if you find this work useful or if you are using the data set.
 -->